 Such instances are a blow to customer’s dignity - it is natural for them to get irked every time they face a problem.

-You start with coaxing the customer: you value them and that they mean everything to you.
+You start by coaxing the customer: you value them and that they mean everything to you.
 You tell them that your company believes in a customer-centric culture.
 You tell them that the product was designed to solve all of their problems.
-Customers have great expectations from you.
+Customers have great expectations of you.

 Now, when they face a problem with the product, you put them on hold for thirty minutes; you send them automated messages from the support email address; your reps act like total badasses while trying to make the customer understand a solution.